Unboxed-Software/solana-course/content/solana-nft.md

 ![Gif of Metaplex Upload](../assets/solana-nft-metaplex-upload.gif)

-There will now be a `.cache` folder with a `devnet-example.json` file that includes the address of our Candy Machine and Arweave links corresponding to the metadata of each NFT in our Candy Machine.
+There will now be a `.cache` folder with a `devnet-example.json` file that includes the address of our candy machine and Arweave links corresponding to the metadata of each NFT in our candy machine.
 When we run the upload command, the images and metadata files in our `assets` folder are uploaded to Arweave in preparation for minting.
 These Arweave links represent the off-chain component of each NFT's metadata.

 The `devnet-example.json` file will look something like this, but with different links and addresses: